abbas-PM/Run-or-Crush/README.md

 # Compiling
 To compile on windows, install Mingw64, SDL2, SDL2_Image and SDL2_TTF.
 Place all the C header files from SDL2, SDL2_Image and SDL2_TTF into the include folder, and create a new folder called lib and place all the library files, cmake files and pkgconfig files there.
-Finally create a bin folder and place the dll files there, thats also where the .exe file will be created there.
+Finally create a bin folder and place the dll files there, thats also where the .exe file will be created.
 Run the line in the Makefile in the root directory to compile, then run the .exe file.